kahalewai/ai-scrm/README.md

 ## How AI-SCRM Works

-Implementing AI supply chain security requires that your AI system becomes inventory-aware AND your runtime environment validates against the declared inventory.
+Implementing AI Supply Chain Standard requires that your AI system becomes inventory-aware AND your runtime environment validates against the declared inventory.
 AI-SCRM automates both.
 Each Control Domain enforces the same core requirement:

 <br>